 Below the surface, for version 3.0, the developers have revamped the image engine.
 The team has combined all of OS X’s technology stack, such as Core Image and OpenCL, which results in a very performant application.
 In my use, on a retina Macbook Pro, Pixelmator was incredibly fast and efficient.
 Rendering is very fast and the application UI is equally responsive.
 Pixelmator claims an overall performance improvement between 1.4x and 2.0x compared to the previous version.

 In addition, Pixelmator 3.0 is specially optimized to take advantage of the new Mac Pro’s dual workstation GPUs.
-The power of the Mac Pro’s internals means that the developers have been able to bring 16-bit color channel image support to the app for the first time.
 With 3.0, Pixelmator is also a good Mavericks citizen, respecting system App Nap notifications and utilizing Compressed Memory to maximize the efficiency and power usage of the app.

 As always, 3.0 is a free update for current users of the app.
 Pixelmator is available exclusively on the Mac App Store for $29.99 and requires Mac OS X Lion or later.